 If a charge has been brought against you, it is better to be informed of your legal rights as early as possible so that you can find out your next steps.

 Traffic violations in Virginia include speeding, reckless driving, aggressive driving, hit & run, and DWI/DUI.
 Our traffic violation lawyer Fairfax VA have successfully handled hundreds of traffic and criminal cases in Virginia courts since 1995.
 Our traffic violation lawyer Fairfax VA will defend your rights with passion, expertise, and skill.

 Speeding is usually a traffic infraction, punished with a fine and court costs.
 Even though it may seem like a minor traffic offense, speeding violations should be taken very seriously.
-Virginia DMV usually assesses demerit points against the driver, which in turn increases car insurance rates and, in some cases, causes cancellation of the insurance policy altogether.
+Though your initial fine may seem small, you may have to pay more in other areas that you did not expect.
+Virginia DMV usually assesses demerit points against the driver, which in turn increases car insurance rates and, in some cases, causes the cancellation of the insurance policy altogether.
 In extreme circumstances, a driver’s license may be suspended or revoked, based on the accumulated number of demerit points.
-Make sure to contact a traffic violation lawyer Fairfax VA immediately when cited with a speeding offense!
+These are just a few of the consequences that can occur following a speeding ticket.
+Make sure to contact a traffic violation lawyer in Fairfax VA immediately when cited with a speeding offense!